 - Develop skills in data management and data analysis.

-- Gain fluency in using statistical software to conduct quantitative analysis using large administrative datasets.
+- Gain fluency in using statistical software to conduct quantitative analysis.

 - Practice communication skills including data displays, visualization, and academic writing.